 “I can’t believe I’m asking @tedcruz to save us from this with his new vaccine passport ban bill, but I am.”
 Tweeted Naomi Wolf

 The effect of Wolf’s former Twitter page was a litany of fear.
-Over the last 30 days of her account being open, Wolf cited concerns about masking children, vaccinating children, infertility caused by vaccination, death caused by vaccination, reproductive or respiratory illness from being in close proximity to a vaccinated person, restriction of personal freedoms, using COVID lockdown measures as an excuse for a political power grab, collation of data for medical tracking use, inequality based on vaccination status, and being controlled by China.
+Over the last 30 days of her account being open, Wolf cited concerns about masking children, vaccinating children, infertility caused by vaccination, death caused by vaccination, reproductive or respiratory illness from being in close proximity to a vaccinated person, restriction of personal freedoms, governments using COVID lockdown measures as an excuse for a power grab, tracking through the collation of medical data, inequality based on vaccination status, and the United States being controlled by China.

 In the site’s ongoing struggle to balance social responsibility with freedom of speech rights, Twitter took the decision into their own hands that it was simply too harmful to allow Wolf’s fearmongering in the context of the ongoing global pandemic.
 In doing so, Twitter has shown themselves to be better arbiters of truth than Oxford University.